 What muscles do Pull Ups work?

-The primary muscles worked are latissimus dorsi, trapezius, posterior deltoids, biceps and teres major.
-The secondary muscles are pectoralis major, abdominals, obliques and forearms.
+The primary muscles worked are latissimus dorsi, trapezius, posterior deltoids, biceps, and teres major.
+The secondary muscles are the pectoralis major, abdominals, obliques, and forearms.

-The Pull Up is an intermediate level exercise as it requires you to pull your body weight vertically upwards, putting the workload mostly on your lats.
-It also requires an intermediate level core strength to be able to have stability within the body when executing this exercise.
+The pull-up is an intermediate-level exercise as it requires you to pull your body weight vertically upwards, putting the workload mostly on your lats.
+It also requires an intermediate level of core strength to be able to have stability within the body when executing this exercise.

 Grab the bar approximately wider than shoulder-width apart with your palms facing forward.
 Grip the bar tight and position your thumbs under and around the bar.
 Your arms should be fully extended, and your feet should be together.

 Squeeze your core and legs tight at all times, this will act as your stabilizer muscles which will give you more control over your body for the pull up.